mathiasverraes/15yearsddd/manuscript/michiel-overeem/essay.md

 1. introducing abstraction (*as we all know; every problem can be solved by adding more indirection[^indirection]*).
 2. refactoring our generator into a multi-stage generator.
 The parsed model was transformed, extended, simplified, translated into intermediate models, before generating the final output.

-[^indirection] "Any problem in computer science can be solved with another level of indirection." is attributed to David Wheeler by **Diomidis Spinellis**.
+[^indirection]: "Any problem in computer science can be solved with another level of indirection." is attributed to David Wheeler by **Diomidis Spinellis**.
 [Another level of indirection](https://www2.dmst.aueb.gr/dds/pubs/inbook/beautiful_code/html/Spi07g.html).
 In Andy Oram and Greg Wilson, editors, Beautiful Code: Leading Programmers Explain How They Think, chapter 17, pages 279–291.
 O'Reilly and Associates, Sebastopol, CA, 2007.

 In the long run this did not work out.
 We still had a single transformation pipeline on which the whole team was working.
 The development work was not scaling, because we were getting in the way of each other.
 There was no real code ownership, so no team felt responsible.
 And finally, it made it hard to implement an incremental generation flow.